SierraRhodes/credit-card-validator/README.md

 Describe: creditNum()

-Test: "It shouldd double the number"
+Test: "It should double the number"
 Code:
 const numbers = [2,3,4,5,6];
 Expected Output: [4,6,8,10,12]